PRP Toronto – Platelet Rich Plasma is here!

 A-PRP (Autlogous Platelet-Rich Plasma) and ATS (Autologous Thrombin Serum) together permit the injection of a powerful matrix gel at targeted treatment areas.
-Whether treating wrinkles, folds, scars or poor skin texture, platelets slowly release growth factors over a period of time,
+Whether treating wrinkles, folds, scars or poor skin texture, platelets slowly release growth factors over a period of time that will support the skin at its foundation.

-Important to understand is that A-PRP is not administered to fill the wrinkles but to stimulates the fibroblasts which will produce new collagens, and all the components of the extra cellular matrix (elastin,fibronectin, GAGs, HA, glycoproteins, vitronectin etc…) responsible of the skin regeneration.
+Important to understand is that A-PRP is not administered to fill the wrinkles but to stimulates the fibroblasts which will produce NEW collagens, and all the components of the extra cellular matrix (elastin,fibronectin, GAGs, HA, glycoproteins, vitronectin etc…) These combine, result in tissue regeneration and stronger, smoother skin.

 - nasolabial folds